-To evaluate the question-response pattern as in previous rounds of RANDS, RANDS during COVID-19 Round 1 included probe questions and two specific experiments:
+To evaluate the question-response pattern as in previous rounds of RANDS, RANDS during COVID-19 Round 2 included probe questions and five experiments.
+The five experiments were:

-- 1) Unspecified vs. Specified COVID-19 Tests: Comparing between the following two ways of inquiring about receiving diagnostic tests for COVID-19: (a) a standalone question not specifying the type of the COVID-19 test the respondent received, and (b) a series of two questions with the first one inquiring about having a test for determining whether one having been infected with the COVID-19 virus at the time of the test, followed by another question inquiring about having an antibody test for determining whether one had been infected with the COVID-19 virus in the past. - 2) Close-Ended Multi-Punch Probes vs. Open-Ended Probes: Comparing responses between close-ended response options with the "select-all-that-apply" style versus an open-ended probe on the respondent's interpretation of quarantine/isolation behavior.
+- 1) Unspecified vs. Specified COVID-19 Tests: Comparing between the following two ways of inquiring about receiving diagnostic tests for COVID-19: (a) a standalone question not specifying the type of the COVID-19 test the respondent received, and (b) a series of two questions with the first one inquiring about having a test for determining whether one having been infected with the COVID-19 virus at the time of the test, followed by another question inquiring about having an antibody test for determining whether one had been infected with the COVID-19 virus in the past.
+This experiment was also included in the Round 1 survey (RANDS during COVID-19 Round 1 Probability Sample Technical Documentation 2022). - 2) Close-Ended Multi-Punch Probes vs. Open-Ended Probes: Comparing responses between close-ended response options with the "select-all-that-apply" style versus an open-ended probe on: (a) the respondent's interpretation of quarantine/isolation behavior and (b) how the respondent became aware of whether his/her healthcare provider offered telemedicine.
+Panelists who received the close-ended multi-punch options for one question received the open-ended probe for another.
+Part (a) was also included in the Round 1 survey (RANDS during COVID-19 Round 1 Probability Sample Technical Documentation 2022).